josteink/noname-parts/README.md

 * Add ability to configure touch-pad.
 * Add ability to force-mount MicroSD-cardswhich vold is unable to handle (like exfat).
 * Add update-detection and download.
+Should check for releases on pre-made index on server.

+### Update-detection

+Should be able to automatically filter on device, build-type (from CM-version) and have a preference for wheter to check for updates, and wheter tabletUI should be required before an new update is interesting.

 ## License